soulwing/pinject/README.md

 resolve a property named `org.example.MyBean.location` and inject it into the `location` field.
 It will also resolve a property named `uniqueIdentifier` (note that the `name` attribute overrides the default property name) and inject it the `identifier` field.
-If the `uniqueIdentifer` property cannot be resolved, the value 42 will be used by default.
+If the `uniqueIdentifier` property cannot be resolved, the value 42 will be used by default.
 Since the `location` property does not have a default value, CDI bean resolution will fail if the corresponding property cannot be resolved.